ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## WebTransport, QUIC and HTTP/3

+"QUIC: A UDP-Based Multiplexed and Secure Transport" {{!RFC9000}}
-QUIC v1 transport [RFC9000] provides security, stream multiplexing, reliable and ordered streams, stream HoL blocking avoidance, flow control, and congestion control.
+defines QUIC security, stream multiplexing, reliable and ordered streams, stream HoL blocking avoidance, flow control, and congestion control.
 The transport layer provides these services to applications but does not constrain how streams are used.

-HTTP is an application-layer protocol, defined by "HTTP Semantics" [RFC9110].
+HTTP is an application-layer protocol, defined by "HTTP Semantics" {{!RFC9110}}.
 HTTP/3 has specific features that are not part of the HTTP semantics: QPACK header compression (static and dynamic) and Server Push.
 Of these, only static decompression is mandatory to support.